CHALKWELL HALL JUNIOR SCHOOL

 Following the implementation of suggested strategies and monitoring of their success, consideration may need to be given as to whether it is appropriate to apply for a Statutory Assessment with the view to obtaining an Education, Health and Care plan (EHCP) for the child

-Details of what support can be found at each ‘wave’ of the graduated response, can be found in the Appendices of this document, on the school website, in the school’s Local Offer and on the local authority site – Southend Help and Information Point (SHIP).
+Details of what support can be found at each ‘wave’ of the graduated response, can be found in the Appendices of this document, on the school website, and in the school’s Local Offer.

 Early Health Family Support Assessment forms (EHFSA) can be used by education, health or social care when the needs of a child indicate the support of other agencies.